vectorclash/image-optimizer/README.md

 ## Features

-- **Quality-First Optimization**: Default mode compresses images at 85-95 quality for excellent results
+- **Quality-First Optimization**: Default mode compresses images at 70-80 quality for aggressive compression with good visual quality
 - **Optional Size Targeting**: Specify a target file size when needed (e.g., 40KB) with binary search algorithm
 - **Smart Compression**: Uses MozJPEG for JPGs and lossy palette compression for PNGs
 - **Batch Processing**: Process multiple images at once with wildcard patterns